SylvieCanongia/SportSee/README.md

 - Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn start` command will allow you to run the Sportsee app front-end.
+- In a new terminal, launch the fake server (from json server) with mocked data by running the command `yarn start-mock`.
+You can see the data on port [http://localhost:3500](http://localhost:3500) as :
+  - The USER MAIN DATA :[http://localhost:3500/USER_MAIN_DATA](http://localhost:3500/USER_MAIN_DATA)
+  - The USER ACTIVITY data : [http://localhost:3500/USER_ACTIVITY](http://localhost:3500/USER_ACTIVITY)
+  - The USER AVERAGE SESSIONS data : [http://localhost:3500/USER_AVERAGE_SESSIONS](http://localhost:3500/USER_AVERAGE_SESSIONS)
+  - The user PERFORMANCE data : [http://localhost:3500/USER_PERFORMANCE](http://localhost:3500/USER_PERFORMANCE)

-**Warning, currently only two users have been mocked from the file ``mocks/mock-data.js`` and then from the front-end Dashboard.
+**Warning, currently only two users have been mocked from the file ``data/data.json`` and from the API front-end Dashboard.
 They have userId 12 and 18 respectively.**

+- You can toggle between API and mocked data by changing the value of the constant `mock` at the top of the file `src/service/http-common.js`

 ### 3. Available Scripts